Halloween Monster Treat Boxes

 These Halloween monster treat boxes are so cute and fun for the holiday!
 I prefer cute Halloween to scary Halloween so these are perfect for us.
 I hope you have fun crafting them if you give this project a try.
 Below is the tutorial and you’ll find a link to my Resource Library so you can grab a copy of the box files.

-- Free printable – Link located at the end of this post
+- Free printable – Grab the free file by filling out the purple form at the end of this post.

 - White cardstock to print on